scalameta/metals/docs/contributors/getting-started.md

 ### Visual Studio Code

-Install the Metals extension from the Marketplace, search for "Metals".
+Install the Metals extension from the Marketplace by searching for "Metals".

 [Click here to install the Metals VS Code plugin](vscode:extension/scalameta.metals)